 Once you cool a rich homemade bone broth, it will likely get firm and wobbly like jello.
 That’s because of the gelatin content.
 2

-The ability of gelatin to attract and hold water allows it to find to water inside your digestive tract.
+The ability of gelatin to attract and hold water allows it to bind to water inside your digestive tract.
 This store of moisture helps move digesting food through your system.

 Glycine Aids Sleep and Protects Against Cancer